Viscously Stirring Particle Disks into Lorentzians and Gaussians to Infer Dynamical and Collisional Masses (ARKS XIII): Abstract

 \section{Abstract}

 Disks (Keplerian or otherwise, particulate or fluid) are often assumed to have densities that drop off vertically as Gaussians.
 Recent mm-wave imaging of circumstellar debris disks contradicts this assumption, revealing vertical profiles in dust that resemble Lorentzians.
 As part of the ARKS ALMA Large Program, we calculate how Lorentzians and Gaussians define an evolutionary sequence for disks of gravitationally scattering (viscously stirring) particles.
-When orbits are crossing and eccentricities $e \gg$ inclinations $i$, each scattering changes a particle's inclination by $\pm \,\Delta i \propto i$.
-A random walk with fixed steps in $\Delta i/i = \Delta \ln i$ produces a log normal $i$ distribution, whose thick tail at large $i$ leads to Lorentzian tails in density.
-This result holds independent of the origin of the large eccentricities; what matters is that relative motions parallel to the disk midplane are faster than perpendicular motions.
+When orbits are crossing and eccentricities $e \gg$ inclinations $i$, each scattering can change a particle's inclination by $\pm \,\Delta i \propto i$.
+A random walk with fixed steps in $\Delta i/i = \Delta \ln i$ produces a thick, log normal tail at large $i$ that leads to Lorentzian tails in density.
+This result holds independent of the origin of the large eccentricities, which may characterize either the stirrers or the objects being stirred; what matters is that relative motions parallel to the disk midplane are faster than perpendicular motions, and that vertical displacements are smaller than encounter impact parameters.
 After enough scatterings, $i$ comes into equipartition with $e$, $\Delta i$ stops exponentiating, and the vertical density relaxes to a Gaussian.
-We estimate the numbers and masses of perturbers needed to stir themselves and observable dust grains in Lorentzian and Gaussian debris disks imaged by ARKS.
-The big bodies may be sufficiently few in number as to be collisionless, in which case their masses range from the Moon to several Earths.
-But if Pluto-sized or smaller, the big body stirrers may be so numerous and collide so frequently that they can source the collisional cascades that produce observable dust.
+We identify four regimes of dispersion-dominated viscous stirring, three of which are out-of-equipartition and where $i$ is stirred faster than $e$.
+The sizes of perturbers needed to stir the $i$'s of Lorentzian, presumably out-of-equipartition disks from ARKS are smaller than equipartition predicts.
+The stirrers may range from Pluto to a few times Mars in size, and be sufficiently few as to be collisionless.
+If much smaller in size, the stirrers may be so numerous and collide so frequently that they can source the collisional cascades that produce observable dust.

 \keywords{debris disks, circumstellar disks, planetesimals, planetary dynamics, stellar dynamics, asteroid dynamics, galaxy dynamics, celestial mechanics, close encounters}